1

 customer participation in service delivery.

-the following regions of a process chain includes the process steps that involve interaction between? participants?
+Which of the following regions of a process chain includes the process steps that involve interaction between? participants?

 A.